|“Very easy to work with and secure”

 To start the transaction you'll need to give the following information:

 Inspection Period: This is a period of time given to the buyer to inspect and review the store assets.
-The inspection period can be anywhere from 1-30 days as agreed upon at the beginning of the transaction.
+The inspection period can be anywhere from 1 to 30 days at the beginning of the transaction.
 At any time during the inspection period, the buyer can choose to accept the store assets and end the inspection period.
 Once this happens, Escrow.com will proceed to disburse your payment.

 Selling Price: This is the final price for your store.
 The amount of the buyer's offer is automatically added to this field.
 The service fee will be calculated and displayed below your selling price.
 Learn more.